homermultitext/hmtweb/editors/index.md

 layout: page
 ---

-Info for editors and contributors...

-We could drop all our documentation, "how-to" pages, and information on current status of who's doing what in this section of the site.
+Info for editors and contributors will gradually appear.
+We will be transferring from our github web site adding all of the documentation, "how-to" pages, and information on current status of who's doing what to this section of [http://www.homermultitext.org](http://www.homermultitext.org).